RobinThrift/Jekyll---elasticsearch/README.md

 Ever wanted to make your Jekyll site searchable?
-Well now you can!
+Well, now you can!

 Using the power of [elasticsearch](http://elasticsearch.org) and Node!